Current Board Members

 Julie Hsieh (BA in Human Biology, ’98, first term) is a family physician turned artist and founder of Yuan Ru Gallery in Taipei and Bellevue.
 She is the past president of Stanford Club of Taiwan (2020-2023) and excited to continue her involvement with Stanford and advocacy for Asian Americans through SAPAAC.
 She also serves on the board of Stanford Club of Washington and is an OVAL interviewer.
 She is currently based in the Seattle area.

-Andrew Jabara (BA ‘18, MS ‘19, first term) has remained heavily involved in the Stanford alumni community, including membership in the Young Alumni Philanthropy Council (YAPC) and SIEPR Young Associates, serving as an OVAL interviewer, and co-chairing his 5th reunion Planning and Campaign committees.
+Andrew Jabara (BA ’18, MS ’19, first term), Events Chair, has remained heavily involved in the Stanford alumni community, including membership in the Young Alumni Philanthropy Council (YAPC) and SIEPR Young Associates, serving as an OVAL interviewer, and co-chairing his 5th reunion Planning and Campaign committees.
 He’s also been active in building pan-Asian coalitions, from expanding and leading Asian Alliance employee resource groups at ZS Associates and LinkedIn to setting up the Bay Area chapter of Asians & Allies in Tech.
 Andrew enjoys hosting waffle weekend brunches, attending arts & music events, and finding interesting “hidden gem” experiences.

-Josephine Lau (BA in International Relations and Modern Thought & Literature, MA in East Asian Studies, ’06, first term) leads a NYC-based philanthropic organization that advances US-China relations, AAPI leadership, and collaboration at the intersection of business and social impact.
+Josephine Lau (BA in International Relations and Modern Thought & Literature, MA in East Asian Studies, ’06, second term) leads a NYC-based philanthropic organization that advances US-China relations, AAPI leadership, and collaboration at the intersection of business and social impact.
 In her role, she has led AAPI partnerships including with The Asian American Foundation, The Rockefeller Foundation, Committee of 100, and PBS.
 Born in London and raised in Asia, Josephine previously served on the Stanford Alumni Club of Beijing Board.

-Jin Park (BA in Economics, ’91, first term) is an adjunct professor at USC Gould School of Law and UCLA School of law, where she teaches contract law.
+Jin Park (BA in Economics, ’91, second term) is an adjunct professor at USC Gould School of Law and UCLA School of law, where she teaches contract law.
 In her private practice, she has served as outside counsel to USC as well as internet start-ups.
 Jin serves as a mentor through the Stanford FLI program and is a member of various Stanford alumni groups in Southern California.

-Risa Shimoda (BS in Product Design Engineering, ’77, first term) has been a very active alumni volunteer, serving as president for five regional alumni clubs and as a member of the Stanford Alumni Association Board of Directors and Stanford Associates.
+Risa Shimoda (BS in Product Design Engineering, ’77, second term), Treasurer, has been a very active alumni volunteer, serving as president for five regional alumni clubs and as a member of the Stanford Alumni Association Board of Directors and Stanford Associates.
 She helped as one of the leaders for the inaugural Voices Rising 2017 Summit and hopes to continue to strengthen connectivity in our alumni and student community and become a recognized voice for AAPI issues to and among peer organizations around the world.

-Tutti Taygerly (BS in Symbolic Systems / Human Computer Interaction, '97, first term) is a designer turned executive coach.
+Tutti Taygerly (BS in Symbolic Systems / Human Computer Interaction, ’97, second term) is a designer turned executive coach.
 She guides “others” who never felt like they belonged in a professional setting—women, people of color, immigrants—to confidently share their voices with the world.
 Tutti's first book Make Space to Lead shows high achievers how to reframe our relationship to work.
 She’s currently bewitched with her second book, Hardworking Rebels: How to Lead and Succeed as Asian American Women.
 Tutti is Thai-Chinese, grew up in seven countries on three continents, and is settled in San Francisco as her home base

 Tony Tong (BS in Mechanical Engineering & Product Design, ’94, first term) is a designer and writer.
 He’s originally from Hong Kong and Cleveland, Ohio, where he spent many of his formative years either riding a school bus (during desegregation) or bussing tables (at his family's Chinese restaurant).
 Tony is passionate about kids and senior caregiving.
 He's a Stanford Parent, a '94 class notes correspondent for Stanford Magazine, and currently serves as co-president of the Sacramento Stanford Association.